 We are a bit stricter than usual in the coding standards department.
 It’s a good idea to read through the coding section.

 The first step towards contributing code and documentation is to setup your development environment.
 We use a pretty standard setup, but it is fully documented in our setup section.

-The project contains three test packages, one for unit tests, one for
+The project contains two test packages, one for unit tests and one for

 The project contains a top-level